PS2U/TechNote/system-design/designing-data-intensive-applications/ch6.md

 ### How not to do it: hash mod N

-When partitioning by the hash of a key, it’s best to divide the possible hashes into ranges and assign each range to a partition (e.g., assign key to partition 0 if 0 ≤ hash(key) < b0, to partition 1 if b0 ≤ hash(key) < b1, etc.).
+When partitioning by the hash of a key, it's best to divide the possible hashes into ranges and assign each range to a partition (e.g., assign key to partition 0 if 0 ≤ hash(key) < b0, to partition 1 if b0 ≤ hash(key) < b1, etc.).

 The problem with the mod N approach is that if the number of nodes N changes, most of the keys will need to be moved from one node to another.